tgd15/Region-Specific-U-Nets-Rectal-Cancer/README.md

 source activate postcrt
 ```

-If you don't use Conda, ensure your environment as the required dependencies noted in the dependencies.
+If you don't use Conda, ensure your environment has the required dependencies noted in the dependencies.

 ## Running the Code